CassandraGoose/fun-with-cypress/README.md

 ## Fun With Cypress
+## Objectives
+- Install Cypress
+- Write tests using Cypress
+  - Practice basics with this repo before diving into your writing tests for your own project!
+- Identify reasons to use E2E testing

 #### Learn the basics of Cypress and e2e testing using this basic JS and HTML repo.